avinashjava/Python-SDK/README.md

 ## Getting started with API

 ### Overview
+SDK stands for software development kit.A set of tools that can be used to create and develop applications.”
+In general, an SDK refers to a full-suite software module that includes everything you need for a specific module within an application.
 There is a StocknoteAPIPythonBridge class in the library: create a object for StocknoteAPIPythonBridge with an instance and from this class you can create a Session token using Login function.The StockNote APIs allow the user authentication using the session token from Login API.
 A valid StockNote Trading Account and subscription to StockNote API Services is a pre-requisite for successful authentication.